Guide to Work, Study, Travel and Living Abroad

 1) Is it legal for an American citizen to be a citizen of another country and to hold two passports?

 Yes, with conditions.
-If you have dual citizenship from birth or have become a citizen of another country, even after having U.S. citizenship, then U.S. law, even going back to the Constitution, offers you the right to keep both citizenships for life.
+Suppose you have dual citizenship from birth or have become a citizen of another country, even after having U.S. citizenship.
+In that case, U.S. law, even going back to the Constitution, offers you the right to keep both citizenships for life.
 This assumes that the second country has no law requiring you to renounce a previous citizenship.
-And even then, the U.S. might not recognize the legality of such renunciation.
+And even then, the US might need to recognize the legality of such renunciation.

 For some years, the U.S. State Department was a stickler on the rules concerning the right to own two passports.
 And some officials will still claim that you can’t have both.
 But such is not the case.